OldTomMesko/leagueConstitution/HUCKLE.md

 - In offseason, free agency will operate on a first-come first-serve (FCFS) basis.
 - During season, waivers will process on Wednesday morning at 9am EST. After waivers process, FCFS.
 - Waivers work in a rolling manner; once you use your position, you move to the last position.
+- After a player is dropped, they will be locked for 24 hours, upon the completion of which they will become an available free agent.

 ### Trades ###